 The ramifications of the census are vast.
 Census data directly affect allocations of resources for more than 300 federal programs.
 The amicus curiae brief explains that the underserved populations that rely the most on these federal resources are often the same ones most likely to be undercounted, leading to a decline in the percentage of federal funding in the communities that need it the most.
 While philanthropy will continue to support vital programs affecting health, education, transportation, and housing, foundation dollars can never make up for declining government assistance.

 The amicus curiae brief outlines a number of ways that foundations and PSOs rely on accurate census data in their efforts to support thriving communities and empowered citizens.
 Philanthropy uses census data to understand the makeup of communities, identify disparities, and clarify their distinctive needs and attributes.
-Information gained from census data critically influences the decisions that philanthropy makes to deliver the most effective programs and targeted investments.
+The information gained from census data critically influences the decisions that philanthropy makes to deliver the most effective programs and targeted investments.
 From an evaluation and learning perspective, philanthropy relies on census data to identify outcomes and measure progress.

 While foundations and PSOs increasingly devote time and resources to educating congressional leaders about how policy decisions affect the philanthropy sector, it is relatively uncommon for philanthropy to do the same for the judicial branch.
 Philanthropy made the unusual decision to come before the court on this issue given the large impact the court’s decision will have on the sector’s work and the communities that the sector supports.
 Through the amicus curiae brief, foundations and PSOs offered their perspectives to the court on how the citizenship question will negatively influence their ability to carry out their missions.
 The brief highlights issues not covered by other parties or amicus briefs, underscoring philanthropy’s unique ability to use its voice to educate and influence public policy.